 Detecting Outliers in Machine Learning

+How to detect outliers in machine learning?
+How do you deal with outliers in predictive analytics?
 In machine learning, however, there’s one way to tackle outliers: it’s called “one-class classification” (OCC).
 This involves fitting a model on the “normal” data, and then predicting whether the new data collected is normal or an anomaly.

 However, one-class classifiers can only identify if the new data is ‘normal’ relative to the data it was initially fed.
 In other words, the OCC will give incorrect predictions if the training set has outliers.